munza/eloquent-queryable/README.md

 # Eloquent Queryable

+### This repo is not maintained anymore.
+You can check [spatie/laravel-query-builder](https://github.com/spatie/laravel-query-builder) as a better alternative.

 A PHP package to automatically inject query rules in Eloquent model queries from request query parameters.

 Filtering query results in Laravel/Lumen application with Eloquent is a very common task that all the developers need to do in almost any project.
 The purpose of this package is to provide a single trait to give the ability to filter and add query logic to Elouqent models using request query strings.